Are you curious about soil carbon agronomy and science, and Australia’s new carbon economy?

 Our story

 Founded in 2012 by Guy Webb, Mick Wettenhall and Mark Shortis, SoilCQuest 2031 was established to develop a microbial inoculum from a carbon-capturing fungus discovered in our soils.
-This discovery that melanised endophytic fungus sequesters long lasting soil organic carbon around plant roots was made by Professor Peter McGee of the University of Sydney.
-When he retired, Professor McGee generously gave his soil fungi library to SoilCQuest for their research into developing microbial inoculum.
-When inoculated onto the roots of crops via a seed dressing, this microbial inoculum draws down atmospheric carbon and is practical and scalable technology for farmers to increase their soil carbon.
+This discovery that melanised endophytic fungus sequesters long-lasting soil organic carbon around plant roots was made by Professor Peter McGee of the University of Sydney.

-In 2019 Guy Webb and Mick Wettenhall raised investment for this technology and formed Loam Bio with Guy Hudson, Tegan Nock and Frank Oly.
+With promising results from these research trials, in 2019 Guy Webb and Mick Wettenhall raised investment for this technology and formed Loam Bio with Guy Hudson, Tegan Nock and Frank Oly.
 Loam Bio is a global commercial enterprise at the intersection of agriculture, climate change, and microbes.
 By developing these technologies, Loam Bio puts agriculture at the forefront of improving soils and our climate.

 Acknowledgement of country